murgascarrillo/gendocu/README.md

 # gendocu

-gendocu is a tool fo generate legal and non-legal related documentalia.
-Think of petitions, contracts, public actions.
+gendocu is a tool you can use to generate legal related documentalia.
+Petitions, contracts, public actions.

 Say __bye, bye!__ to paper-printing documents and say __Hello!__ to your digitally generated documents.